Camera Integration

 - Adjust image settings — Tune brightness, contrast, white balance, and noise reduction

-- Calibrate the lens — Correct distortion with the calibration wizard or manual coefficients
+- Calibrate the lens — Correct distortion with the camera wizard's automatic calibration or manual coefficients

 - Align the camera — Map camera pixels to machine coordinates for accurate positioning